simonsobs/socs/docs/agents/ups.rst

       - SITE_HUB=ws://127.0.0.1:8001/ws
       - SITE_HTTP=http://127.0.0.1:8001/call
       - LOGLEVEL=info
+    restart: unless-stopped

 The ``LOGLEVEL`` environment variable can be used to set the log level for debugging.
 The default level is "info".
+Since the agent exits in 60 minutes, we must set ``restart: unless-stopped`` to automatically restart the docker container.

 Description
 -----------